qxdddliu/m-1/README.md

        strive to use the best substitutes to model the principles of general flight.

 4. **_Do not try to find all principles of general intelligence from neuroscience._**
-     - This is because if you do you are assuming that the human brain has discovered all the principles to general intelligence which is very wrong.
+     - This is because if ur assuming that the human brain has discovered all the principles to general intelligence which is very wrong.
 Evolution accidentally discovered several principles of general intelligence over hundreds of thousands of years.
 There are definitely some principles it has yet to discover.

-5. **_You can solve one problem independently before solving another problem._**
+5. **_U can solve one problem independently before solving another problem._**
       - **Flying Example:**
         The Wright Brothers solved the problem of flight control with wind warping before even starting to solve the problem of efficient enough engine.